zdravkov/kendo-docs/api/wrappers/jsp/window.md

 ### resize `String`

-Triggered when a Window has been resized by a user.
+Triggered when a window has been resized by a user.

 For additional information check the [resize](/api/web/window#events-resize) event documentation.